patrick-crawford/WEB422-Backup/notes/angular-routing.md

 Choose a component that will be the "host" for routed components.
 Often it will be a simple content container that conceptually enables other content to be swapped in and out (i.e. routed) based on some interaction or context/environmental stimulus.

-Then, in that component's HTML markup, in a suitable location, add a `<router-outlet>` element:
+Then, in that component's HTML markup, in a suitable location, add a `"<router-outlet>"` element:

 ```html
 <!-- other markup above -->